 Attendees have 14 days from the last day of the activity to log in, complete the required evaluation(s) and attest to your attendance to claim credit.Physicians and nurses may then view/print statement of credit.
 Pharmacists should log into the CPE monitor 8 weeks after the last session of the activity to obtain their CE credit.

-- LOLIC, MILENA, Lead Medical Officer, FDA nothing to disclose
+- LOLIC, MILENA, MD, Senior advisor, FDA - nothing to disclose

-- Vasisht, Kaveeta, MD, Acting Director/Deputy Director, FDA Office of Women's Health nothing to disclose
+- Vasisht, Kaveeta, MD, Associate Commissioner for Women's health, FDA Office of Women's Health - nothing to disclose

-- Stodart, Brenda, PharmD, BCGP, RAC, Program Director, FDA nothing to disclose
+- Stodart, Brenda, PharmD, MS, BCGP, RAC, Program Director, FDA - nothing to disclose

 CE Consultation and Accreditation Team